Kaharingan: Recognition by the Indonesian government

-A Carnival in the Jungle
+Carnival in the jungle

 In the religion of the Ngaju, the supernatural world is important, in which the souls of their ancestors live.
 Just like among other Dayak ethnic groups, the Ngaju performs re-burial rituals, which usually takes place several months (sometimes years) after the first burial.
 These re-burial rituals are very important for the souls of the deceased, so they can reach the highest point of heaven.
 By practicing these rites, they protect themselves against bad supernatural powers.
 The first funeral takes place just after someone died.
 During this ritual, masked dancers protect the deceased against bad spirits.
 Guided by drums, the kaharingan-priests start singing a song that can send the soul to heaven.
 On its journey on a traditional ship of souls, the soul accompanied by spirits.
 Once reaching the first layer of heaven, the soul has to wait there until the re-burial takes place.

 During this re-burial ritual (tiwah), the remains of the deceased are excavated, cleaned and stored in a special grave.
 These ornate, wood-carved graves often have take a shape of a bird or a water snake, sometimes also depict the images of the afterlife.
 Recently, these wood-carved graves have been replaced by factory-made sandungs.
 The tiwah is a big, complex and long event.
 The costs vary between US$6,000 to US$12,000.
 The high cost is due to the requirement to sacrifice a large number of animals such as water buffaloes and pigs.
 It is common that several families cooperate to organize a tiwah together, so they can divide the cost among them.
 Once there was a record of more than 200 souls brought to a higher layer of heaven in one ceremony.
 Tiwahs are generally seen as a fun gathering.
 In the open air, food stalls put up their tents.
 Sometimes at a certain distance, revelers set up gambling rings.
 Tiwahs are like carnivals in the jungle.